-In our series The Debate, our community of real moms tackle the pros and cons around the idea of a baby nurse.
+In our series The Debate, our community of real moms tackle the pros and cons around common parenting choices.
 The truth is, like so many decisions around child rearing, there is no right or wrong answer.
 At HATCH, our job is to give voice to both sides of any debate, peppering real mom wisdom with the necessary facts so that you can make the best decision for you and your family.

 Some mothers can’t stand the thought of sharing a room with their new babe, much less a bed.
 Just the idea of being woken up at every whimper, moan or sigh is enough to guarantee a totally sleepless existence.
 Plus, there’s the whole, “What if I roll over and kill them?” thing.
 But other women aren’t ready to separate just yet, even if separation means a nursery down the hall.
 Why schlep into their room at 3am every night to feed when they can be resting right alongside you?
 So what’s the best decision?
 Like just about every aspect of parenting, there is none – so long as the baby’s safety is a sure thing.